SATYASAIKRISHNA9/VSD--TCL--WORKSHOP/README.md

-# VSD--TCL--WORKSHOP : From Introduction to Advanced Scripting Techniques in Design and Synthesis
+# TCL Workshop: From Introduction to Advanced Scripting Techniques in Design and Synthesis
 ---------------------------------------------------------------------------------------------------

 ## Introduction